waseemvalli/ActiveDirectoryLab/README.md

 <img src = "https://i.imgur.com/7FrBFql.png" height="80%" width = "80%" />

-I have chosen to use the Pro version of Windows 10 because it offers significantly more features compared to the Home edition.
-The primary reason is that the Home edition is limited to joining only Workgroups, while the Pro version allows the system to join a domain.
+We will use the 'Pro' edition of Windows 10 because the Home edition is limited to joining only Workgroups, whereas the Pro version allows the system to join a domain.

 <img src = "https://i.imgur.com/Oz9Qd5Q.png" height="80%" width = "80%" />

-Since this is a fresh installation and not an upgrade, I will select the custom installation option.
+Since this is a fresh installation and not an upgrade, we will select the custom installation option.

 <img src = "https://i.imgur.com/qxtaFvB.png" height="80%" width = "80%" />